Rodelinexavier/ETL_Project_KAYAK/README.md

 5.-Extract, transform and load cleaned data from your datalake to a data warehouse.

-For that, i will use those websites:
+For that, I will use those websites:

 1.- https://nominatim.org/ to get the gps coordinates of all the cities.